home / working groups / the ritual year / inaugural meeting

 Inaugural meeting of the SIEF working group on the Ritual Year

-The meeting was convened by Dr Emily Lyle () who read a message of welcome from the President of SIEF, Professor Regina Bendix, and opened the discussion.
-It was agreed that the proposer and seconders of the proposal should all be invited to be members of the committee and Dr Emily Lyle, the proposer, was elected President.
-Dr Irina Sedakova of the Russian Academy of Sciences () was elected Secretary and Dr Aude Le Borgne of the University of Edinburgh () was elected Treasurer.
-Dr Terry Gunnell of the University of Iceland, Professor Patricia Lysaght of University College, Dublin, and Dr George Mifsud-Chircop of the University of Malta, were invited to join the committee if they wished.
+A provisional committee was formed pending the decision of the Marseilles conference about the establishment of the proposed working group.
+It was agreed that the proposer and seconders of the proposal should become members of the committee and Dr Emily Lyle, the proposer, was elected President.
+Dr Irina Sedakova of the Russian Academy of Sciences was elected Secretary and Dr Aude Le Borgne of the University of Edinburgh was elected Treasurer.
+The other signatories of the proposal, Dr Terry Gunnell of the University of Iceland, Professor Patricia Lysaght of University College, Dublin, and Dr George Mifsud-Chircop of the University of Malta, were invited to join the committee.
 In addition, Marcus Baly of University College, Cork, who was present at the meeting, and Professor Birgitta Skarin Frykman of the University of Gothenburg were elected committee members.

 Thought was given to the format of the conferences with a view to their being both well focussed and open to new ideas.
-It was agreed that each conference should include: (1) papers on one or two topics relevant to the location of the conference and/or any festival it features, the topics to be chosen by the local organiser; (2) papers and a discussion panel on the hypothesis of the life-cycle parallel; (3) papers on any additional themes agreed by the committee; and (4) papers offered on any aspect of the ritual year that are accepted by the local organiser.
+It was suggested that each conference should include: (1) papers on one or two topics relevant to the location of the conference and/or any festival it features, the topics to be chosen by the local organiser; (2) papers and a discussion panel on the hypothesis of the life-cycle parallel; (3) papers on any additional themes agreed by the committee; and (4) papers offered on any aspect of the ritual year that are accepted by the local organiser.

-SIEF (Société Internationale d'Ethnologie et de Folklore) "Bylaws Art.
+The working group on “The Ritual Year” was established under the following bylaw of SIEF (Société Internationale d'Ethnologie et de Folklore): "Bylaws Art.
 13: Scholarly commissions shall be established to foster special areas and fields of European ethnology and folklore.
 Every member of the Society can suggest to establish new commissions, seconded at least by five (5) other members of the Society.
 The Executive Board may decide to create scholarly commissions to undertake special tasks or to investigate certain problems connected with furthering the field of European ethnology and folklore."

 The proposal for the working group was accepted at the SIEF conference held at Marseilles in April 2004, and the following statement was formulated about its proposed activities.